 Some of these cities are looking into new methods of land use, creating high-density shopping and residential areas that are bike- and pedestrian-friendly.
 Ideally, these communities will encourage people to travel without getting behind the wheel.
 Unfortunately, this isn't likely to help alleviate problems in the short-term.
 It will take vigilance and a willingness to make adjustments for these communities to have a real impact on traffic congestion in the future.

 Reducing traffic congestion requires tough and sometimes unpopular decisions from the government level all the way down to the individual driver.
 As the problem increases, you'll likely see government officials look more carefully at their choices.
 As bad as traffic is in the United States, it's much worse elsewhere in the world.
 There's little doubt that American policymakers will watch what happens in other cities to see what might work in the United States.

-Learn more about traffic and related subjects by checking out the links on the next page.
+Learn more about traffic and related subjects by checking out the links below.

 Related HowStuffWorks Articles